shayanekat/BigMapNav/README.md

 - 23/09/2020 : Starting updating the program from tkinter to pygame.
 Fully Converted to pygame. no more codeing today, I am busy.

 - 24/09/2020 : modifying the player from block to small circle and changing it's movment.
 Getting Stuck here.
 I'll continue this project later.

+- 28/09/2020 : Tryig to fix Screen Rendering problems, without success, I will try again in a few days